Average 401k Balance by Age – Stats & FAQs

 Average 401k Savings by Age

 Unsurprisingly, the average retirement savings by age stats show that young Americans have the lowest amount in their 401k.
-The average amount for this age group is set at a modest $4,300.
-Employees aged 20-29, on average, contribute about 7% of their income towards their 401k balance.
+The average amount for this age group is set at a modest $15,000.
+Employees aged 20-29, on average, contribute 7.4% of their income towards their 401k balance.
 This percentage is lower than the recommended 401k contribution by age for people between 20-29 years of 10-15%.
 Still, young Americans have time to boost their contributions.

 Most American adults aged 30 should have savings equal to their annual salary, according to the average 401k balance by age 30 statistics.
 With the average wage stateside for people 25-35 being $43,524, young Americans are on the right path.
-This is an interesting discovery because the average contribution rate for this age group is only 7.8%.
-As for the median 401k balance, US employees aged 30-39 have around $16,500 on their accounts.
-Millennials, however, show interest in IRAs, with millennial-owned IRAs having jumped by 20% y-o-y.
+This is an interesting discovery because the average contribution rate for this age group is 8.3%, a little over half of what’s recommended.

-Their median balance, according to Investopedia, was $60,900.
+Their median balance in Q2 2019, according to Investopedia, was $60,900.
 With the average retirement age in the USA being 62 years, these people are reaching their full savings potential.
 Meaning, this isn’t the best amount to help them maintain their lifestyle after retirement.
-In any case, the stats show that the average contribution rate is 10.1%.
+In any case, Q4 2020 stats show that the average contribution rate is 11.4%.
 The average 401k balance by age 50 statistics meanwhile reveal that in 2019, these workers deposited $6,000 more than the standard amount.
 At the start of 2020, the amount was even higher, at $6,500.

 7. Only one-third of American workers will save enough money to retire securely by 67.